Boobae-Vivian/POWER-BI-TASK-4-Data-Analysis-Expression-DAX/README.md

 ## PROBLEM STATEMENT

 The task at hand revolves around a comprehensive analysis of the 'Bank Full Distribution' dataset.
-The specific challenges to address include to:
+The specific challenges to address include:

 1. Develop a measure to calculate the average age of depositors.
 2. Introduce a new column named 'Age Band' with the following categories: